robthebloke/libASM/README.md

 There are 2 main components to this library:

-* assembler_dll.h  -  the header file you'll need to include.
+* lib_asm.h  -  the header file you'll need to include.
 * libASM.dll  - the library itself.

 Note: There is no import library for libASM.dll.
 The dll is always loaded dynamically via LoadLibrary.